Wajihuddin Ahmed

 Wajihuddin Ahmed (وجیہ الدین احمد; born 1 December 1938) is a retired senior justice of the Supreme Court of Pakistan, human rights activist, and former professor of law at the Sindh Muslim Law College.

 Prior to be elevated as Senior Justice of the Supreme Court, he briefly tenured as the Chief Justice of the Sindh High Court from 1998 until refusing to take oath in opposition to martial law in 1999.
 He remained a strong critic of President Pervez Musharraf, eventually taking up a leading role in Lawyer's movement in 2007 to oppose President Musharraf.
 Ultimately, he unsuccessfully ran for the presidential elections held in 2007.
 Since 2011, he was active in national politics through Pakistan Tehreek-e-Insaf (PTI), being the party's candidate for the presidential election 2013.
 He lost the election on 30 July 2013 to Mamnoon Hussain of Pakistan Muslim League (N).

-In 2016, he left Pakistan Tehreek-e-Insaf.
+In 2016, he left Pakistan Tehreek-e-Insaf. and started his own party under the name Aam Loeg Ittehad.

 Biography

-Education and lectureship
+Early life and education

-Wajihuddin Ahmed was born into an Urdu-speaking practising lawyer family in New Delhi, British India, on 1 December 1938.
+Wajihuddin Ahmed was born into practising lawyer family in New Delhi, British India, on 1 December 1938.
 His father, Waheeduddin Ahmed, was also a jurist and had held a prestigious in Delhi High Court; his family migrated to Pakistan after independence in 1947.
 His father, Waheeduddin Ahmed, rose up to become a respected judge, eventually securing appointments as Chief Justice of Sindh High Court and subsequently appointed as senior justice of Supreme Court of Pakistan.

 Upon settling in Karachi, Wajihuddin Ahmed attended and matriculated from Sindh Islamic Monastery, moving Lahore Punjab for his further studies.
 He enrolled at the Forman Christian College University where he attained BA in Liberal Arts in 1962.
 In 1963, he enrolled in Sindh Muslim College to read law and eventually graduated with LLB degree in 1966.
 In 1967, he began his doctoral studies in law at the Karachi University; he was awarded JD degree by Karachi University in 1971.

 He avoided holding any judicial office, whether elected or appointed, during his father's tenure as a judge.
 Therefore, he remained associated with the SM College as a professor of law, delivering lectures and teaching law for undergraduate and post-graduate level courses.